aws-cloudformation/cloudformation-cli-typescript-plugin/python/rpdk/typescript/templates/README.md

 While importing the [{{ lib_name }}](https://github.com/eduardomourar/cloudformation-cli-typescript-plugin) library, failures can be passed back to CloudFormation by either raising an exception from `exceptions`, or setting the ProgressEvent's `status` to `OperationStatus.Failed` and `errorCode` to one of `HandlerErrorCode`.
 There is a static helper function, `ProgressEvent.failed`, for this common case.

-Keep in mind, during runtime all logs will be delivered to CloudWatch if you use the `LoggerProxy.log` method.
+Keep in mind, during runtime all logs will be delivered to CloudWatch if you use the `log()` method from `LoggerProxy` class.